 - Physical group collaboration areas should be eliminated where possible leveraging alternate digital platforms available to facilitate academic interaction and collaboration.

 - Congregation should be eliminated in common areas outside of the lab space.

-- In person group huddles and activities, including trainings and orientations, should not be done.
+- In-person group huddles and activities, including training and orientations, should not be done.
 They can be conducted on-line/Zoom.

 9. Entrance and Exit Procedures:

 Situations where students are assembled in a group awaiting access to the laboratory should be eliminated: